Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 In this task, you will join all of the Windows Server 2016 Azure VMs that will be hosting your SAP implementation to the Active Directory domain contoso.com.

-1. From the lab computer, start a Windows PowerShell ISE window as an Administrator.
+1. From the lab computer, start a Windows PowerShell ISE window as an Administrator

 2. In the Script pane, type the following script, and press F5 to execute it.
 When prompted to sign in after typing the first command, type in the credentials you used to authenticate to your Azure subscription